alexsocha/mipsplusplus/README.md

 ### Optional Parameters
 * **comments:** The level of commenting in the generated MIPS code.
-0 = none, 1 = minimal, 2 = almost every line.
+0 = None, 1 = Minimal, 2 = Almost every line.
 Defaults to 1.

 * **registers:** List of temporary registers (in order) for the compiler to use where necessary.
 These should not be used to store variables as they may be overridden.
 The compiler will indicate if more are required for any particular statement.
 Defaults to `[$t0, $t1, $t2]`.